 Domain/Area Health/Access to health care

 Transmission type Early and regular

 Reference period Past 12 months

 Unit All current household members aged 16 and over or selected

 respondent (where applies)

 Mode of collection Personal interview (proxy as an exception)

 Values 1 Yes, there was at least one occasion when the person really

 needed examination or treatment but did not receive it

 2 No, there was no occasion when the person really needed

 examination or treatment but did not receive it

 Flags 1 Filled

 -1 Missing

+-2 Not applicable: the person did not really need any medical

+examination or treatment

 -3 Non-selected respondent

-There were very large differences between the EU countries in terms of the proportion of people with free access to healthcare or medical care.
-In countries where all or nearly all persons are covered, access to healthcare may still be limited by the existence of waiting lists and other forms of rationing.
+There were very large differences between the EU countries in terms of the proportion of people with free access to health care.
+In countries where all or nearly all persons are covered, access to health care may still be limited by the existence of waiting lists and other forms of rationing.